PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Documentation Guidelines
 ************************

-This document describes the documentation requirements and guidelines to be followed during the development of PlasmaPy and affiliated packages.
-PlasmaPy's online documentation is hosted by `Read the Docs <https://readthedocs.org/>`_ and
+Documentation that is up-to-date and understandable is vital to the health of a software project.
+This page describes the documentation requirements and guidelines to be followed during the development of PlasmaPy and affiliated packages.

+PlasmaPy's online documentation is hosted by `Read the Docs
+<https://readthedocs.org/>`_ and can be found online at:

 * Most recent stable release:
   `https://docs.plasmapy.org <https://docs.plasmapy.org>`_ or